 The conflict arose between the ruling Qing Dynasty and a fanatical group called the Taiping Tianguo.
 While there have been many rebellions and uprisings throughout the history of China, most were smaller in scale and contained to a specific province or region.

 The Taiping Rebellion differed in size, geographic location, and longevity.
 The rebellion officially lasted 14 years (1850-1864), though it took another several years after to officially defeat the last resistance.
-The conflict also involved millions of people and battles were fought all throughout China, though largely concentrated in the southern provinces.
+The conflict also involved millions of people with battles fought all throughout China, though largely concentrated in the southern provinces.

 Many scholars believe the Taiping Rebellion was the beginning of the end of the Qing Dynasty.
 With the world rapidly modernizing, Western influences would also lead to the inevitable end of the long list of dynasties in China.